vossisboss/tutorial-series/introduction.md

 In this series, you will learn the following:
 - How to add pagination to your Wagtail website
-- How to use Wagtail Streamfield
+- How to use Wagtail StreamField
 - How to use Wagtail documents
 - How to use snippets across multiple web pages
 - How to use Wagtail forms
-- How to implement the search functionality in a Wagtail website
+- How to implement the search feature in a Wagtail website
 - How to deploy a Wagtail website

-## Set up your Watail project
+## Set up your Wagtail project
 To get started, you need to set up your Wagtail project.
 To set up your Wagtail project, do the following:
 1. Create and activate your virtual environment.
 2. Install Wagtail and generate your portfolio project.
 3. Install your project dependencies.
-4. create you database
+4. Create your database.

 ```Note
 In this tutorial, you will use the default Wagtail database, SQLite.